 If you are able, collect evidence for yourself.
 Take pictures of the hazard that caused your injury because the property owner will quickly address the issue.
 Talk to any witnesses that may have seen your accident occur.
 Try and collect their contact information if you need their corroboration in the future.
 Lastly, contact a personal injury attorney to guide you through your legal matter and fight for your future.

-For a consultation with an effective and experienced law firm in New Jersey, contact Siragusa Law Firm, LLC.
+For a consultation with an effective and experienced law firm in New Jersey, contact Siragusa Law Firm.